-Firstly, we have derived the Lagrangian function which is expanded up to $O(\mu^8)$, then water wave equations are solved using Hamilton's principle.
-From Lagrange's equation of motion, it is seen that the generalized velocity decreases with time τ .
-Generalized velocity will be diminished when time is large.
+Firstly, we have derived the Lagrangian function from Hamilton's principle which is expanded up to $O(\mu^8)$ , then after a few simplifications and transformations, water wave equations are solved.
+From Lagrange's equation of motion, it is seen that the generalized wave velocity decreases with the large value of time and the velocity will be diminished when time is large enough.
 Again from the above discussion of non-dimensional free surface profiles, wave crest and trough will be flattened at larger time.
-The results obtained above can be studied where velocity of wave increases in deep water.
+The results which we obtained in the above topics can be studied for the effect of wavevelocity in deep water and also we can show that wave crest and trough will be flattened at very very large time.